 The hospital supply chain has been experiencing disruptions in recent years.
 This puts hospitals and other medical facilities at risk of having inadequate medical supplies, which can lead to reduced patient safety and poor outcomes.
-For example, possible drug shortages can make it difficult to promptly provide patients with the treatment they need.
-Using best practices for inventory management can help hospitals avoid the direct impact of healthcare supply chain issues, along with unforeseen circumstances.
+For example, drug shortages can make it difficult to provide patients with the treatment they need promptly.

-Each hospital and medical facility in the healthcare sector operates within a budget for medical instruments, medications, and other inventory.
+Each hospital and medical facility operates within a budget for medical instruments, medications, and other medical inventory.
 Without effective inventory management techniques, these facilities can end up ordering too much inventory, which then goes to waste.
-Having better inventory control lowers the risk of hospitals and other facilities going over budget and wasting medical supplies.
-This helps create room in the budget to purchase other supplies, such as expensive equipment needed for improving patient care.
+Having better inventory control increases cost savings for hospitals and other facilities that previously went over budget and wasted medical supplies.

 Patient Safety